-The IEF and its lead partner, Egg Farmers of Canada (EFC), have built an egg farm from the ground up to provide a high quality source of protein for the children in the orphanage, their carers and for the local community.
+The IEF and its lead partner, Egg Farmers of Canada (EFC), have built an egg farm from the ground up to provide a high quality source of protein for the children in the orphanage and their carers.
+During 2016, we doubled the output of the egg farm at Project Canaan.
+We are now able to provide high quality protein to up to 30,000 children per week.

 As well as providing a sustainable food supply, eggs are also a high quality protein source which boosts immunity levels, they also support brain development in infants and concentration levels in children attending school.